Toxic chemicals law should now better protect us

-The main law meant to protect us, the Toxic Substances Control Act (TSCA), was badly broken from its start, in 1976.
+The main law meant to protect us, the Toxic Substances Control Act — or TSCA — was badly broken from its start, in 1976.
 Federal oversight didn't keep pace with science or rapidly expanding production and use of chemicals.

 Companies didn't have to clear even a basic safety review before using a chemical in consumer products, and the Environmental Protection Agency had little power to remove hazardous chemicals already in the marketplace.

-How can this new law make us safer?
+How can this updated law make us safer?

-If carried out as intended, the new law provides EPA the tools necessary to better ensure the safety of chemicals and significantly strengthen health protections for American families.
-Among other things, the law:
+If carried out as intended, the new law provides the EPA the tools necessary to better ensure the safety of chemicals and significantly strengthen health protections for us all.

-But the law is only as good as its implementation, and right now it faces serious threats from an administration too beholden to the chemical industry.
+But the law is only as good as its implementation, and for four long years it suffered serious damage under the Trump administration.

-For example, in December 2016, EPA proposed banning certain uses of trichloroethylene, which dry cleaners often apply to grease stains.
-You, too, might be using the chemical — known to cause cancer and other diseases — in products that remove grease from parts in cars, bikes, guns and the like.
+For example, in December 2016, the EPA proposed banning certain uses of trichloroethylene, which dry cleaners often apply to grease stains.
+You, too, might be using this toxic chemical — known to cause cancer and other diseases — in products that remove grease from parts in cars, bikes, guns and the like.

-Moving potentially hazardous chemicals out of the products on store shelves is a big task.
-It won't happen overnight, and even with strong implementation this law alone won't solve everything.
-For example, the Lautenberg Act does not cover potentially hazardous, unregulated chemicals in food – like BPA in food cans.
+But moving potentially hazardous chemicals out of the products on store shelves is a big task.
+Even with strong implementation, this law alone won't solve everything.

-We're also working in other ways to clean up chemicals in the marketplace, including partnering with Walmart to identify and remove the most hazardous chemicals from consumer products.
+That’s why we're also working in other ways to clean up toxic chemicals in the marketplace, including partnering with Walmart to identify and remove the most hazardous chemicals from consumer products.

 There's much more work to do in the policy world, too, to both improve other laws and make sure the Lautenberg Act is carried out effectively.